 The June and July Search Quality Highlights were announced simultaneously.
 There were Panda data and algorithm changes and targeted ranking boosts for certain websites deemed highly trustworthy.

-Company start penalizing websites with a history of copyright violations via DMCA requests.
+Google start penalizing websites with a history of copyright violations via DMCA requests.
 If you are curious as to whether you have incurred such a penalty the search company offers a page dedicated to transparency outlining the latest reports of DMCA violations.

 Panda 3.9 Update